Sign up to our newsletter

 Under the Building Safety Act, owners/managers will be required to collect, monitor, and manage data on their buildings and how safety risks are being managed to satisfy the Golden Thread of Information obligations and provide the evidence for their safety cases.

 “Golden Thread of Information - the information about a building that allows someone to understand a building and keep it safe, now and in the future, and the information management to ensure the information is accurate, up to date, easily understandable, can be accessed by those who need it.
-Applies to all buildings within scope of the new more stringent building safety regime, being introduced through the Building Safety Act 2022”.
+Applies to all buildings within scope of the new more stringent building safety regime, being introduced through the Building Safety Act 2022”. - GOV.UK

 Need some more insight into what the golden thread is, and how you can plan and implement it?
 Watch our 'Building Safety: Implementing the Golden Thread of Information' webinar on-demand here.
 Gain valuable insight into the 10 golden thread principles, alongside a clear understanding of what you need to consider to meet your golden thread requirements.

-A Safety Case Report is a document that demonstrates Building Safety risks have been assessed and all reasonable steps are being taken to prevent risk.
+A Safety Case Report is a document that demonstrates building safety risks have been assessed and all reasonable steps are being taken to prevent risk.
 It is the primary way the BSR will hold the Accountable Person to account for identifying risks and hazards and managing them.
 The report is specific to the building in question and must remain valid and ready for review when required.
-The Safety Case report is assisted by the golden thread of information which delivers complete information and evidence around the assessment and management of Building Safety risks.
+The safety case report is assisted by the golden thread of information which delivers complete information and evidence around the assessment and management of building safety risks.

 When considering what system(s) to use to hold your data, getting the key principles of accurate data management are as important as the functionality of the system you use – our blog on data accuracy guides you through this.
-You will then need to think about whether any system you currently use will give you all the information you need to compile your Safety Case Report and hold your golden thread, or whether you can pull together different parts of data and work with it to meet your obligations.
+You will then need to think about whether any system you currently use will give you all the information you need to compile your safety case report and hold your golden thread, or whether you can pull together different parts of data and work with it to meet your obligations.
 Catch our webinar on data management to help you consider this here.

 Can you rely on the accuracy of your compliance data?
 Click here to read more.